Declarative Skill Manifest

 skillshare install

-# Project mode — installs from .skillshare/.metadata.json
+# Project mode — installs all skills from .skillshare/config.yaml skills: section

 skillshare install -p